joshpanebianco-io/voting-dapp/README.md

 - "participating" in a poll will mint a unique voting NFT to use on that poll
 - "voting" will burn said voting NFT
 - When using app on mobile Browser:
-  - (MetaMask not installed) - connect wallet button will take you to appstore/googleplay store MetaMask download page
+  - (MetaMask not installed) - connect wallet button will take you to appstore/googleplay store download page
-  - (MetaMask installed) - will deeplink navigate to MetaMask browser where you can connect to the app
+  - (MetaMask installed) - will deeplink navigate to the browser inside the MetaMask app where you can then connect to the app